sumaiyahr2004/sumaiyahr2004/README.md

 Hello!
 I'm currently a senior at Columbia University studying Computer Science and Biology.
 I'm interested in opportunities in health tech, machine learning, and computational biology.
-I have worked on computational projects spanning public health, infectious disease, and epidemiology at the Icahn School of Medicine at Mount Sinai; structural biology, proteomins, and machine learning at the Columbia Irving Medical Center, and forensic informatics at the Office of the Chief Medical Examiner (OCME NYC).
+I have worked on computational projects spanning public health, infectious disease, and epidemiology at the Icahn School of Medicine at Mount Sinai; structural biology, proteomics, and machine learning at the Columbia Irving Medical Center, and forensic informatics at the Office of the Chief Medical Examiner (OCME NYC).

 **Some of the tools I'm proficient in:**
 - **Languages:** Python, SQL, JavaScript, HTML, CSS